-SUBMISSIONS OF THE IMPORTER:
+SUBMISSIONS OF THE IMPORTER: -

-8. The importer has been explained the contraventions involved in the import of impugned goods verbally and they accepted the same.
-The importer vide letter dated 28.06.2023 requested to release their cargo provisionally on furnishing of Bond and Bank Guarantee and the cargo was released to them.
-The importer vide letter dated 30.06.2024 informed that they do not want any show cause notice and personal hearing in the matter, and the matter may be decided on the basis of records available.
+8. The importer has been explained the contraventions involved in the import of impugned goods verbally and they accept the same.
+The importer vide letter dated 05.07.2023 requested to release their cargo provisionally on furnishing of Bond and Bank Guarantee.
+Further vide letter dated 14.03.2024, importer submitted that they do not want show cause notice in the matter and also do not want personal hearing.